Author(s)

-Floods can be devastating in many ways: properties are destroyed and people lose precious possessions.
-On top of that, flooded vehicles may retain water and incur damage as a result, leaving the owners feeling hopeless at the loss of such a large investment.
+Floods can be devastating in many ways: properties are destroyed, and people lose precious possessions.
+Additionally, flooded vehicles may retain water and incur damage as a result, leaving their owners feeling hopeless about the loss of such a significant investment.
 Fortunately, there are steps you can take immediately after a flood to help avoid further damage.
-In this blog, we’ll tell you what to do if your car was flooded or experiences water damage.
+In this blog, we’ll tell you what to do if your car was flooded or experienced water damage.

-Flooding can cause serious, long-lasting damage to your vehicle, some of which might not be visible to the untrained eye, or might not even present itself for months after the flood occurs.
-The time immediately after your car has been flooded is a crucial moment for reducing further damage and potentially saving your vehicle from extensive repairs or being totaled completely.
+Flooding can cause serious, long lasting damage to your vehicle, which might not be visible to the untrained eye.
+Some water damage might not even present itself for months after the flood occurs.
+The time immediately after your car has been flooded is a crucial moment for reducing further damage, potentially saving your vehicle from extensive repairs or being totaled completely.

 If your vehicle was submerged or flooded, have a trained professional inspect it and provide an assessment.
-Vehicles with engine, transmission or electrical damage pose a significant hazard, and unless you are a trained auto mechanic, don’t assume you’ll be able to identify or address the problems that result from flood damage.
+Vehicles with engine, transmission, or electrical damage pose a significant hazard.
+Unless you are a trained auto mechanic, don’t assume you’ll be able to identify or address the problems that result from flood damage.
 Until you’re able to have a mechanic service your flooded vehicle, here are the steps you should take.

 Even if your car was partially submerged, starting the engine could cause serious damage.
 If the car is flooded, starting the vehicle will move water through the engine and could leave your car unusable.
 The worst thing you can do to a flooded vehicle is try to drive it.
 If it needs to be moved, have it towed or shipped by a professional auto transporter.